Sponsor FedEx asks Redskins to change their name

 Asked about Snyder changing the name, a spokesman said recently the team had no comment.
 The team last week removed the name of racist founder George Preston Marshall from its Ring of Fame at FedEx Field, and a monument to him was removed from the site of the old RFK Stadium.

 Washington, D.C., mayor Muriel Bowser also said the name was an “obstacle” to the team returning to the District.
+The team’s lease at FedEx Field expires in 2027, and it is still talking to Washington, Virginia and Maryland about building a new stadium.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL